 Does homemade hand sanitizer expire?

 Answer: The technical answer is no. Hand sanitizer doesn't really expire, it becomes less effective over time.
 If you've recently made a fresh batch of homemade hand sanitizer following the recipe on this page, you can expect it to last for at least 1 year, if stored in a tightly sealed bottle away from heat and sunlight.

 Can homemade hand sanitizer be used to disinfect surfaces (doorknobs, counter tops, electronics)?

 Answer: No, recipes for homemade hand sanitizer containing less than 70% alcohol by volume are not recommended for use as a surface disinfectant.
 Using product intended for sanitizing hands on a surface can result in germs spreading not dying.

-- Buy food grade ethanol for making hand sanitizer here.
+- Shop here for food grade ethanol for making hand sanitizer

 - Who distills Culinary Solvent?
 Meet the people that actually make Culinary Solvent.

-- Can you ship this to my state?
+- Can you ship Culinary Solvent to my state?
 (A map with links for every state)

 - FAQ: Does food grade ethanol expire (spoil / go bad)?

 - FAQ: Is Culinary Solvent and Everclear the same thing?